By: Robert Avsec, Executive Fire Officer

 For starters, we must realize that we cannot eliminate fires, and the resultant deaths and injuries, completely.
 Not going to happen.
 At least not until we identify the “stupid” gene in people that leads them to do incredibly dumb things that cause fire.
 There, I said it.
 (To quote one of my favorite comics, Ron White, “You can’t fix stupid!”).

 In the 1960’s, our society finally had enough of the deaths and destruction from automobile crashes on the highways and by-ways of America.
-The United States Congress—which used to do its job in things like this!—enacted the National Traffic and Motor Safety Act in 1966:
+In 1960, unintentional injuries caused 93,803 deaths in the U.S.; 41% were associated with motor-vehicle crashes.
+In 1966, after Congress and the general public had become thoroughly horrified by five years of skyrocketing motor-vehicle-related fatality rates, the United States Congress—which used to do its job in things like this!—passed the Highway Safety Act that created the National Highway Safety Bureau (NHSB), which later became the National Highway Traffic Safety Administration (NHTSA).

 The National Traffic and Motor Vehicle Safety Act was enacted in the United States in 1966 to empower the federal government to set and administer new safety standards for motor vehicles and road traffic safety.
 The Act created the National Highway Safety Bureau (now National Highway Traffic Safety Administration).
 The Act was one of a number of initiative by the government in response to increasing number of cars and associated fatalities and injuries on the road following a period when the number of people killed on the road had increased 6-fold and the number of vehicles was up 11-fold since 1925.